-The 'irregular migration' report of the Ministry of the Interior provides information on the numbers of persons unlawfully residing in Austria or crossing the Austrian border, based on the number of apprehensions at the border and/or inland between 1997 and 2012.
+The 'irregular migration' report of the Ministry of the Interior provides information on the numbers of persons unlawfully residing in Austria or crossing the Austrian border, based on the number of apprehensions at the border and/or inland between 1997 and 2014.
 These numbers have risen between 1997 and 2001/2002, were they reached a peak with 48,800.
 The numbers declined thereafter somewhat to 39,800 in 2006.
 In 2007 the number of apprehensions took a deep dip to 15,100, where it remained until 2008 (BMI, 2005/06/07/08/09/10/11/12).
-According to the annual report on organised smuggling of the Ministry of Interior (Organisierte Schlepperkriminalität 2012), the numbers of apprehended persons (smuggled persons, unlawfully entering and/or residing persons) halved in 2007 versus 2006 and remained more or less at that level until 2010.
+According to the annual report on organised smuggling of the Ministry of Interior (Organisierte Schlepperkriminalität), the numbers of apprehended persons (smuggled persons, unlawfully entering and/or residing persons) halved in 2007 versus 2006 and remained more or less at that level until 2010.
 In 2011, however, the number of apprehensions increased sharply by 27% to 21,200and further to 24,400 in 2012 (+14.8%).
 This increase is largely due to the North-African (Arab) spring and the civil war in Syria which brought about large increases in migration and refugee flows.
-In addition, the migration pressure has built up to such an extent in Greece, increasingly also Bulgaria that Austria feels the spillover.
-(Figure 51)
+In 2013 and 2014 the number of apprehensions increased substantially such that by the end of 2014 34,070 persons were apprehended in Austria (+6,600 or 24% vs 2013).
+The boost in apprehensions is seen by the police as a result of the withdrawal of the International Assistance Force (IAF) from Afghanistan which resulted in a sudden increase of refugee flows from that area.
+As migration pressure built up in the Middle East, Austria experienced the spillover.
+(Figure 5353)

-Figure 51: Sum of apprehensions of persons unlawfully entering or residing in Austria
+Figure 53: Sum of apprehensions of persons unlawfully entering or residing in Austria

-Source: Ministry of the Interior, Illegal Migration Report (Schlepperberichte 2006-2012).
+Source: Ministry of the Interior, Illegal Migration Report (Schlepperberichte 2006-2014).

 The abrupt decline between 2006 and 2007 had been in the main the result of a decline in the number of apprehended persons from Romania, who since EU-membership of Romania (in January 2007) have the right to stay in Austria.
 Accordingly, not only the number of apprehensions declined but also the composition changed.
 It was above all the number of persons unlawfully residing in Austria which declined, reducing the share to 29 percent of all persons apprehended in 2007.
-Since then the share of apprehensions of unlawfully residing migrants of all apprehensions has been unstable, amounting to 48% in 2012.
+Since then the number of apprehensions has risen and the share of apprehensions of unlawfully residing migrants has been unstable, dependent upon the numbers of apprehended smuggled persons; accordingly, in 2014, only 12,800 persons or 37.5% of the apprehended persons were unlawfully residing in Austria, while the numbers of smuggled persons rose to 20,800 or 61% of all apprehended persons.

-As to the number of smuggled migrants: their numbers have amounted to 12,600 in 2006, declined thereafter until 2010 to 6,800 and increased again thereafter to the levels of 2006 in 2012.
+As to the development over time of the number of smuggled migrants: their numbers have amounted to 12,600 in 2006, declined thereafter until 2010 to 6,800 and increased again thereafter to the levels of 2006 in 2012 and beyond in 2013 and 2014.
 Accordingly, the proportion of apprehensions of smuggled persons has been quite volatile.
-In 2012 it amounted to 51%, after 32% in 2006.
-The number of smugglers of human beings is smaller and continuously declining; it amounted to 235 in 2012, making up 1 percent of all apprehensions in 2012.
-(Figure 52)
+In 2014 it amounted to 61%, after 51% in 2012 and 32% in 2006.
+The number of smugglers of human beings is smaller and has been declining until 2012 (to 235).
+Their numbers rose again in 2013 and reached 5011 in 2014, making up 1.5 percent of all apprehensions in 2014.
+(Figure 544)